JohnLCaron/rlauxe/README.md

     If `use_style == False`, then if the CVR contains the contest but the MVR does not, the MVR is considered to be a non-vote in the contest .

+### No Styles

+States that perform RLAs have so far drawn the sample of ballot cards to inspect from all the cards cast in the election, without regard for the contests those cards contain.

+If you dont know what ballots contains what contests, you dont know Nc.
+All you know is N, typically N >> Nc.
+This is why without CSD, "you basically have to pull 20 times the sample size".

+I think you use uniform sampling instead of consistent sampling.

+Assume we know Nc.
+Sample sizes are still huge, because you have to muliply by N / Nc.

+If you really dont know where any of the contests are, you cant even hand audit one contest.
+Seem totally unworkable.

 ### Missing Ballots (aka phantoms-to-evil zombies))